VIOLINIST Nicola Benedetti has kicked off the 21st Celtic Connections music festival in Glasgow with her debut appearance at the event.

 The 26-year-old was the star attraction at the event as she unveiled a host of material from a new Scottish-themed album due for release later this year.

-She performed alongside Gaelic songstress Julie Fowlis and a host of other leading traditional musicians from Scotland at the Glasgow Royal Concert Hall.
+She performed alongside Gaelic songstress Julie Fowlis and a host of other leading traditional musicians from Scotland and overseas at the Glasgow Royal Concert Hall.

 Before performing, she admitted to the 2000-strong audience that she had a dose of stage fright beforehand.